The Setting up of a New Society

-To set up a new society in College, which will be recognised by the Central Societies Committee (CSC) of behalf of the College Board, there are certain steps that need to be followed.
+To set up a new society in College, which will be recognised by the Central Societies Committee (CSC) on behalf of the College Board, there are certain steps that need to be followed.

 - Gather together a group of similarly minded students/staff to help out if you have not already done so.

-- Download a copy of the Sample Constitution (2013) and use this to draw up your constitution.
+- If it is recommended by the Secretary, download a copy of the Sample Constitution (2013)and use this to draw up your constitution.
 It contains certain sections which deal specifically with a society’s relationship to the CSC – duties of the society officers re submission of annual accounts, secretary’s reports, etc., which must be included in your society constitution.
+They key things we need to know are what does your society propose to do and how will it run.

 - You then must collect signatures and I.D. numbers of 200 students and staff members who would like to see the society being recognised in College.
 You can set up a stand so long as you advertise as the “Proposed D.U. ……….
 Society”.
 A list of names will not be sufficient, they must be signatures and I.D. numbers must be included.

-- Submit your constitution and list of signatures to the Secretary of the CSC.
-You will be given a time to come in and put your case to the CSC Executive.
-2 or 3 proposed committee members will be invited to explain to the meeting, the aims of your society and how you intend to satisfy those aims.
+- Submit your constitution and list of signatures to the Secretary of the CSC before the end of Week 12 of Michaelmas term.
+The CSC Executive will review such applications and in Weeks 1-4 of Hilary term a decision will be made regarding whether or not to grant provisional recognition.
+Two or three proposed committee members may be invited to explain to the Executive the aims of your society and how you intend to satisfy those aims.
 You may be asked questions by the Executive.

 Criteria under which the society will be examined are :